schmidti159/blog.ad-schmidt.de/content/blog/2021_04_github_webhooks_with_flask.md

 ### Flask
 [Flask](https://flask.palletsprojects.com/) is a micro web framework that can be used to write simple rest endpoints in python.

-To provide a POST endpoint for the GitHub webhook to call is as easy as putting a decorator with the endpoint and method on a function:
+Providing a POST endpoint for the GitHub webhook to call is as easy as putting the decorator `@app.route` with the endpoint and http method on a function:
 ```python
 @app.route("/github-webhook", methods=['POST'])
 def githubWebhook():